South Yuba Recreation Area

 - Fourteen (14) day camp limit within a 90 day period.

 ADDITIONAL CAMPGROUND INFO:

 - Self-pay Iron Ranger fee system.
-Use campground envelopes provided with the pay-stub properly completed and attached to campsite post.
+Please use the BLM provided envelopes with the pay-stub properly completed and attached to your campsite post.
 A campsite is rented ONLY once it has been paid in full w/pay-stub posted and the site is occupied by campers.

 Return To: BLM, Mother Lode Field Office